aksommerville/egg2/README.md

 Some common game features that Egg *does not* support:
  - Analogue joysticks.
  - Text from the keyboard. (keyboard masquerades as a gamepad).
- - Mouse, touch, accelerometer.
+ - Touch, accelerometer.
+Mouse is supported in a limited fashion.
  - Networking.
  - Recorded sound.
  - Arbitrary FS access.
  - 3d graphics.
  - Script languages.
-Our API is geared for C. C++, Rust, and the like should be possible.
-Lua, JS, Python, and the like will never work.

 Features we *do* support:
  - 2d sprite graphics.
  - Beepy music and sound.
- - Local multiplayer.
-Most hosts can go up to at least 8.
+ - Local multiplayer, if the user has multiple gamepads.
  - Multiple languages.
 Easy for strings, but you're on your own for text written in images.
  - Universal input config.
 Individual games never need to worry about it.
  - Highly portable.